lucprincen/lucidian-tides/Sessions/12 - Session 12.md

 We inform the captain of our plans and he seems very interested.
 We agree on a location where are to meet up, [[Natchuala Bay]].
 There we will hand off the gold and the captain will sail on to Darktow, keeping a portion for themselves for the trouble.

-We gather at the foot of the cliff and
+We gather at the foot of the cliff and have trouble climbing up.